Betty Draper: Season two

 During the second season episode "A Night to Remember", Betty and Don seem to have reached an agreement, but after a dinner party where Betty is embarrassed to be considered a "demographic" by Don and his associates, she confronts her husband for the first time about his adultery, specifically with Bobbie Barrett (Melinda McGraw).
 Don, however, denies having an affair.
 The next day, with a glass of wine in hand, Betty searches through Don's belongings for proof of his indiscretions but does not find any.
 Betty awakens Don - who is sleeping on the couch - that night and explains that she doesn't want things to "be like this."
 He repeats that he did not do anything, and when she asks if he hates her, he insists that he loves her and doesn't want to "lose this."
 When preparing dinner the next day, an Utz commercial featuring Jimmy Barrett (Patrick Fischler) airs on television, reminding Betty of Don's infidelity.
 After seeing this, Betty calls Don at work and tells him she doesn't want him to come home.

 Betty does turn to Don when she learns her father has suffered a stroke.
 She and Don leave the children with a neighbor and drive to visit Gene.
 Betty is visibly impatient with Gloria and William, but she and Don are careful to present a united front.
 At the end of a stressful day, Betty makes Don sleep on the floor of the guestroom, but later joins him on the floor, where they make love.
 The next morning, Gene mistakes Betty for her late mother Ruth, suggesting they "go upstairs."
 Betty is shocked and frightened, but tries to pretend that everything is all right.
 When she and Don return to New York, Betty surprises Don by asking him to leave again.

 In the Season 2 finale, Betty discovers she is pregnant.
-Although she brings up the subject of abortion with her doctor and has sex with a random man she picks up at a bar, at the end of the episode she asks Don to return home, and tells him she is pregnant.
+Although she brings up the subject of abortion with her doctor and has sex with a random man she picks up at a bar at the height of the Cuban Missile Crisis, at the end of the episode she asks Don to return home, and tells him she is pregnant.